Johannesburg, 05 February 2014

 The quarter under review

-The group has benefited from the strategic decision to invest in and grow the Specialised Cellulose business, with 286kt of dissolving wood pulp sold during the quarter (an increase of 63% over the equivalent quarter last year), generating US$74 million in EBITDA excluding special items at an EBITDA margin of 30%.
-We continue to benefit from our low cost position at each of our dissolving wood pulp mills and the weaker Rand/Dollar exchange rate during the quarter.
+The group has benefited from the strategic decision to invest in and grow the Specialised Cellulose business, with 286kt of dissolving pulp sold during the quarter (an increase of 63% over the equivalent quarter last year), generating US$74 million in EBITDA excluding special items at an EBITDA margin of 30%.
+We continue to benefit from our low cost position at each of our dissolving pulp mills and the weaker Rand/Dollar exchange rate during the quarter.

 The South African business had another good quarter, benefiting from additional sales volumes in the Specialised Cellulose business from the Ngodwana Mill, the weaker Rand/Dollar exchange rate and a gradual improvement in the paper business.
 The European business returned to a small operating profit after three quarters of losses, with a reduction in fixed cost offsetting lower selling prices.
 The North American business experienced a difficult quarter, with volume and price declines in the paper segment as well as increased variable costs leading to a small operating loss.

-NBSK paper pulp list prices, to which most of our dissolving wood pulp sales are linked, increased during the quarter, reaching its highest levels in two years.
+NBSK paper pulp list prices, to which most of our dissolving pulp sales are linked, increased during the quarter, reaching its highest levels in two years.
 Due to the competitive nature of the market and weak viscose pricing, we expect increased pressure on our NBSK linked prices going forward.

 Net debt of US$2,348 million is up, compared both to the prior quarter, US$2,214 million, and the equivalent quarter last year, US$2,095 million, as a result of the seasonal increase in cash utilisation, and the past year’s capital expenditure respectively.